Josh Archibald: Pittsburgh Penguins

 On May 16, 2014, Archibald signed a three-year entry-level contract with the Pittsburgh Penguins.
 Archibald made his NHL debut on March 5, 2016, in a home game against the Calgary Flames but was soon reassigned to the Penguins AHL affiliate Wilkes-Barre/Scranton Penguins.

 He was recalled back to the Penguins on February 11, 2017, which is also when he scored his first 2 NHL goals in a game against the Arizona Coyotes.
 However, he was returned to the Penguins AHL affiliate Wilkes-Barre/Scranton Penguins two games later.
-He was recalled to the Pittsburgh in late March and competed in the 2017 Stanley Cup Finals, lifting the Stanley Cup after teammate Jake Guentzel.
+He was recalled to the Pittsburgh in late March and competed in the 2017 Stanley Cup Final, lifting the Stanley Cup after teammate Jake Guentzel.

 On July 12, 2017, Archibald re-signed with the Penguins on a two-year, one-way contract with an average annual value of $675,000.

 In the 2017–18 season, Archibald made the Penguins' opening night roster.
 On December 1, 2017, he was reassigned to the Wilkes-Barre/Scranton Penguins for a conditioning stint.

 Arizona Coyotes

-On December 19, 2017, the Penguins traded Archibald, along with Sean Maguire and a 6th-round pick in the 2019 NHL Entry Draft, to the Arizona Coyotes in exchange for Michael Leighton and a fourth-round pick in 2019.
+On December 19, 2017, the Penguins traded Archibald, along with Sean Maguire and a 6th-round pick in the 2019 NHL entry draft, to the Arizona Coyotes in exchange for Michael Leighton and a fourth-round pick in 2019.
 This trade's purpose was to clear space for a follow-up trade which brought defenceman Jamie Oleksiak to Pittsburgh from Dallas.

 The Coyotes chose not to tender Archibald a qualifying offer after the 2018–19 season, and he was released into free agency.